Unshu abacus Unshu soroban

 - 1. Beads production

-- 2. Rods making The rods of the basic popular abacus are mainly made from phyllostachys bambusoides (Japanese timber bamboo), while higher grade abacuses use smoke stained bamboo.
-The bamboo is cut to length and further cut into smaller pieces and shaped to the beads.
-A fine polish is given to the beads for ensuring the smooth moves.
+The rods of the basic popular abacus are mainly made from Japanese timber bamboo, while higher grade abacuses use smoke stained bamboo.
+The bamboo is cut to length, further cut into smaller pieces, and shaped to the beads.
+A fine polish is given to the beads for ensuring smooth movements.

-- 4. Frame strenthening The upper and lower frame of an abacus are separated by a distinctive wooden crossbeam called hari, which supports and strengthens the rods and frame structure.
-Firstly, holes are drilled in the crossbeam for the bead rods and then both sides are planed before a fine polish is given on every side.
-Then, grooves are routed on the front and back sides of the crossbeam in the preparation for filling with distinctive white celluloid.
+The upper and lower frame of an abacus are separated by a distinctive wooden crossbeam called a hari, which supports and strengthens the rods and frame structure.
+First, holes are drilled in the crossbeam and then both sides are planed and finely polished.
+Then, grooves are routed on both sides of the crossbeam in the preparation for filling with a distinctive white celluloid.

 - 5. Upper and lower frames

-Holes are drilled on the upper and lower frames for the bead rods before planing all the frame parts including the sides to a beautiful finish.
-The frame is now further strengthened by drilling holes to fit the thicker supportive axle and back rods.
-After preparing the backboards, the routing grooves are made to mount the backboards and then the mortises are drilled on the beams.
-Then the grooves are filled with the distinctive white celluloid.
+Holes are drilled on the upper and lower frames for the bead rods.
+All the parts including the sides are planed to a beautiful finish.
+Then the frame is strengthened by drilling holes to fit a thicker supportive axle and back rods.
+After preparing the backboards, the routing grooves are made to mount the backboards and mortises are drilled on the beams.
+Then the grooves are filled with white celluloid.

-The process moves onto the tenon joints making for assembling the frames.
-First of all, all the pieces of the abacus are temporarily assembled and any fine adjustments are made before the final assemble.
-Then the temporary assembled frame is disassembled.
-The beads are slid onto the rods and all the components are assembled back.
-Unshu abacus use a technique of drilling the joint holes at strategic locations and inserting aluminum wire pins to further strengthen the integrity of the frame.
-The completed frame is now given a final light sanding and polishing.
-Unshu abacus is renowned not only for their practical and durable construction, but also for the natural beauty of their wood grain.
+The process moves onto the tenon joints for the assembling of frames.
+First, all the pieces of the abacus are temporarily assembled and any necessary adjustments are made before the final assembly.
+Then, the temporary assembled frame is disassembled.
+The beads are slid onto the rods and all the components are assembled again.
+The Unshu abacus uses a technique of drilling the joint holes at strategic locations and inserting aluminum wire pins to further strengthen the integrity of the frame.
+The completed frame is given a final light sanding and polishing.
+Unshu abacuses are renowned not only for their practical and durable construction, but also for the natural beauty of their wood grain.

 Where to Buy & More Information